silverXnoise/digikey-part-category-schema/README.md

 ## Credits

-All credit and gratitude goes to the [https://github.com/inventree/InvenTree/graphs/contributors](devs at InvenTree) for their hard work and dedication to this incredibly useful and generously spec'd platform!
+All credit and gratitude goes to the [devs](https://github.com/inventree/InvenTree/graphs/contributors) at InvenTree for their hard work and dedication to this incredibly useful and generously spec'd platform!
 Please help [support](https://github.com/InvenTree/InvenTree/#heart-support) them in any way you can by visiting their [website](https://inventree.org/) and [getting involved](https://github.com/InvenTree/InvenTree/#wave-contributing)!

 ## Contributing